nasa/cumulus-template-deploy/docker/README.md

 To save money and resources, when finished with your Cumulus deployment you can tear it down by running:

 `sh build/teardown.sh`

+Teardown output can be viewed in the console.

 # Scripts